European Butterfly Monitoring Scheme - eBMS

-Help us counting butterflies, it will increase the knowledge of butterflies and we could protect them better.
+Help us counting butterflies, it will increase our knowledge of butterflies and we could protect them better.
 There are already thousands of volunteers throughout Europe helping in butterfly conservation.

 If you would like to join eBMS and collaborate in the Butterfly Monitoring Scheme you just need to register.
 Follow this link to the My Data section and you will find a Quick Guide for setting up butterfly monitoring.

-- Join one of the biggest citizen science network
+- Join one of the biggest citizen science networks

 - Monitoring butterflies in your area, you will contribute to science

 European butterfly records: see all the records submitted to eBMS from many different places around Europe, go to eBMS data -> Explore online data

 ButterflyCount app: count butterflies easily with your phone, while doing a transect or 15-minute counts.
 Download the app and start discovering the species in your area!

 This is the home page of the European Butterfly Monitoring Scheme (eBMS).
 As a joint initiative of Butterfly Conservation Europe and the Centre for Ecology & Hydrology, this website is a home for promoting butterfly monitoring schemes across Europe and consists of the following activities:

 - A collation of national Butterfly Monitoring Scheme datasets within Europe - the eBMS partnership